eriqande/MixedUpParents-sims-and-analyses/README.md

 **Sequoia Runs with smaller sample sizes**

+I am making a separate config for these.
+I am going to do:

+- sampling fract = 0.5
+- missing genotype rate = 0.25 or 0.5
+- all migration rates
+- pop sizes of 120

+I hope that will finish.
+This is all specified in a separate config called `config/config_120.yaml`.

 **Other cases**

 Fst = 0, hack things up so that we can tease out how much performace is